syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

 ![](Getting-Started-with-R_images/img7.png)

-_Bar Chart with R palette "topo.colors"_
+Bar Chart with R palette "topo.colors"
+{:.caption}

 An attractive alternative to R's palettes is the package RColorBrewer.
 This package derives from the excellent website [ColorBrewer 2.0](http://colorbrewer2.org/)[.](http://colorbrewer2.org/) RColorBrewer provides several palettes of sequential, diverging, and qualitative colors.
 To use RColorBrewer, you must first install it and load it in R: